Last Updated on 14 January 2026 by Cycloscope

 2 Best Brooks Cambium Saddles

-Brooks Cambium saddles come in many different colors and patterns – besides that, they also have carved versions, standard versions, and copper rivets.
+Brooks Cambium saddles come in many colors and patterns, and they also have carved and standard versions, as well as copper rivets.

-We favor the carved version even more for the cambium than the leather Brooks.
+We prefer the carved version of the cambium even more than the leather Brooks.
 Being more rigid, the middle cut adds a little of welcomed elasticity.

 Brooks Cambium C17